AWS App Runner vs Elastic Beanstalk: Differences Compared

 Can You Deploy Docker Containers into App Runner

 Yes, App Runner is cloud-native by default.
 It uses Elastic Container Service under the hood and requires docker containers.
-You can choose to provide your own docker image or allow the service to build it for you.
+You can provide your docker image or allow the service to build it for you.

-You can either push your code to Github and let App Runner build your containers for you or you can write your own Dockerfile and then
+You can either push your code to Github and let App Runner build your containers for you or you can write your own Dockerfile.

 Do you HAVE to Deploy Containers into App Runner